McDrak/Tesis/docs/Tesis-v0.2.md

     -   Invitation: The sound of rain can be heard in the background.
 A deep voice screams, "It's time Jashel, get up and let's go".
 The sound of locks and jail bars is heard.
-The selection screen appears and the options are: "New Game", "Load Game", Difficulty".
-If the game is started in "special mode", each option and values of the selection screen is communicated via text-to-speech.
+The selection screen appears, the options are: "New Game", "Load Game", Difficulty".
+        If the game is started in "Special Mode", each option and values of the selection screen is communicated via text-to-speech.

     -   Number of players: 1